 Scholarly Commons Citation

 Bhagwandin, Vishal Anand, "Numerical Simulation of UVA Ramjet/Scramjet Hypersonic Engine with Hydrogen-Air Combustion Using Wind-US" (2008).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 15.